 The Best Brands For Knitted Polo Shirts

 Dunhill started life at the beginning of the 20th century as the go-to destination for motor car accessories (it did a fine-line in driving goggles).
-Steeped in this vintage tradition but repackaged for the contemporary gentleman, its polo shirts come in silk and with chunky long contrasting plackets, which more closely evoke the 1970s than anything 20 or 80 years prior.
+Steeped in this vintage tradition but repackaged for the contemporary gentleman, its knitted polo shirts come in silk and with chunky long contrasting plackets, which more closely evoke the 1970s than anything 20 or 80 years prior.

 Founded in the 1960s, Ben Sherman along with Fred Perry became a symbol of the era’s teddy boy and mod styles.
 Like today’s Instagram influencers, both subcultures dressed to impress when out on the town, and the brand continues to create pieces that evoke the time’s smart informality.
-Its knitted polos tap into this with bold jacquard patterns that pop out behind a natty neutral coloured blazer.
+Its knitted polo shirts tap into this with bold jacquard patterns that pop out behind a natty neutral coloured blazer.

 Premium independent menswear maker

 Based in the seaside city of Brighton, the garments from Far Afield are as sunny as British menswear gets.
-Nestled in the knitwear section of its site, the knitted polos are bold and breezy with contrasting vertical stripes along with a long-sleeved polo shirt featuring a heavy cotton-crepe yarn that couldn’t be more ‘nouvelle vague’ if it had a half-smoked cigarette dangling from its pursed lips.
+Nestled in the knitwear section of its site, the knitted polo shirts are bold and breezy with contrasting vertical stripes along with a long-sleeved knitted polo shirt featuring a heavy cotton-crepe yarn that couldn’t be more ‘nouvelle vague’ if it had a half-smoked cigarette dangling from its pursed lips.

 King & Tuckfield

 While most of the brands on this list are inspired by mid-century style – the 1950s resurgence doesn’t look like it will be abating anytime soon – King & Tuckfield really ran with the look from its very beginnings.
-With not too much in the way of trimmings bar an elegantly simple contrasting trim on the collar, its textured polo focuses on a subtle ribbed pattern and the luxurious feel of the 100 per cent merino wool.
+With not too much in the way of trimmings bar an elegantly simple contrasting trim on the collar, its textured knitted polo shirts focus on a subtle ribbed pattern and the luxurious feel of the 100 per cent merino wool.

 Who knew Italians could make clothes?
-Alright, sarcasm doesn’t translate well online but the quality design and craftsmanship that goes into a Canali knitted polo is something we can all see plain and clear.
-With a geometric check design panel on the front, it bridges the gap between 1950s style and the versions from the 1970s.
+Alright, sarcasm doesn’t translate well online but the quality design and craftsmanship that goes into a Canali knitted polo shirt is something we can all see plain and clear.
+With a geometric check design panel on the front, it bridges the gap between the 1950s style and the versions from the 1970s.

 We’re cheating a little bit with this one, but it would break our heart not to include the legendary French clothier.
 While the pique polo is the modern go-to for Lacoste and its updated style no-longer evoking the textured 1950s, it does offer the throwback Parisian style with its clean and elegant silhouette looking ace as a replacement for a button-down under a blazer.
 It uses the 1930s era of its founder as the key touchstone.

-Again the iconic Ralph Lauren polo doesn’t quite fit into our idea of the knitted polo but Ralph would get mad if the croc was in and he wasn’t.
+Again the iconic Ralph Lauren knitted polo shirt doesn’t quite fit into our idea of the knitted polo but Ralph would get mad if the croc was in and he wasn’t.
 Ralph Lauren does offer some polo shirts that fit into the era in question though, including long-sleeved jumpers that have the contrast tipping and wide opening placket you’d expect in a knit.